 By Jenna DeRosa, LPCC

 Growth and change that occur within the walls of the therapy room are beautiful processes.
 While they are beautiful, they are also extremely challenging and scary.
 It’s important to recognize the multiple layers of growth, as it may be contributing to resistance in the room as growth begins.
+Recognizing resistance in growth will help you overcome the barriers you put in front of your own progress.

 Oftentimes people think that when they enter the therapy room, things will fall into place.
 That the therapist will help give them some tools in a few short sessions and they will be on their way.
 In reality, it’s work that can be very long and uncomfortable.